 To qualify for the graduate fellowship you must be a new graduate student with a 3.25 GPA on the last 60 hours of your undergraduate coursework.
 Deadlines are May 1 for fall semester and November 1 for spring semester.

 The scholarship is awarded annually to computer science majors who have sophomore or junior standing and who have either a minor or double major in mathematics.
 Recipients are selected based on academic achievement.

 The Smart Software Solutions Scholarship was established for students who are or will be computer science majors.
-Preference will be given to prospective students who have competed in a high school computer programming contest.
-Financial need and academic merit shall be taken into consideration.
-Preference will be given to outstanding students who are not recipients of other scholarships.
+Preference is given to prospective students who have competed in a high school computer programming contest.
+Financial need and academic merit are taken into consideration.
+Preference is also given to outstanding students who are not recipients of other scholarships.